kararmirza19/AI-chatbot/README.md

 # AI-chatbot
- AI Chatbot with facial Detection system for interview
+ AI Chatbot with facial Detection system for interviewing candidates (Usefull for determining new talents) .

-RequirementS
+Requirements
 OpenCV
 TextBloP
 Python